danekja/dart-sample/server/README.md

 1. Add the following into the `bin/server.dart`:

+        //though unsused directly, the import is required for Redmine to discover registered
+        //routes
         import '../lib/service/user.dart';

 2. Register instances for DI, add the following into `bin/server.dart`

         import 'package:di/di.dart' as di;

+        ///Register components for dependency injection.
         _di() {
           app.addModule(new di.Module()
                                 ..bind(UserDao));